 [13] In the abstract, the authors alternate between real patterns and their determinants and the sampling issue that does not adequately articulate the two focus.
 I think this section could be improved with a better order and clear ideas.
 It is now difficult to easily extract the main contributions of the study.
 In my opinion, the presentation of both the framework and the specific contribution could be improved.

 The idea in the abstract was to follow the order in which analyses are presented in the manuscript (landscape- lake- site-scale).
-We moved the sentence: “Our results showed that infection prevalence is spatially heterogeneous across the landscape with evidence of infection hotspots and coldspots” further down so it is less confusingto improve clarity (L13-15).
+We moved the sentence: “Our results showed that infection prevalence is spatially heterogeneous across the landscape with evidence of infection hotspots and coldspots” to improve clarity (L13-15).

 [14] The discussion devotes a great deal of attention to sampling issues, not providing a robust consideration of the theoretical framework and the contributions attained in this research.
 In addition, it is large and, in my opinion, fails to identify novel contributions over general issues such as individual aggregation and sampling design.

 Our study was observational in nature, which means we could not directly falsify any theoretical hypothesis.
-We therefore tried to be cautions with our result interpretations
+We therefore tried to be cautions with our result interpretations.